erichu30/nft_marketplace/README.md

 # NFT_marketplace
-A NFT marketplace written in solidity 0.8.0 and javascript that allow users mint NFT on website and check what NFTs they own
+A NFT marketplace written in solidity 0.8.0 and javascript that allow users mint NFT on website and check which NFTs they own

 ## Dependency